helena-intel/openvino/docs/IE_DG/Extensibility_DG/VPU_Kernel.md

 # How to Implement Custom Layers for VPU (Intel® Neural Compute Stick 2) {#openvino_docs_IE_DG_Extensibility_DG_VPU_Kernel}

+To enable operations not supported by OpenVINO™ out of the box, you need a custom extension for Model Optimizer, a custom nGraph operation set, and a custom kernel for the device you will target.
+This page describes custom kernel support for a VPU, the Intel® Neural Compute Stick 2 device, which uses the MYRIAD device plugin.

 > **NOTES:**
 > * OpenCL\* custom layer support is available in the preview mode.
 > * This section assumes you are familiar with developing kernels using OpenCL.

-To customize your topology with an OpenCL layer, follow the steps below:
+To customize your topology with an OpenCL layer, carry out the tasks described on this page:

 1. Write and compile your OpenCL code with the standalone offline OpenCL compiler (`clc`).
 2. Write a configuration file to bind the OpenCL kernel to the topology file (`.xml`) of the model IR.